shub39/Rush/README.md

 - [x] Download Lyrics
 - [x] Share Lyrics
 - [x] Customisations
-- [x] Auto-Search current playing song
+- [x] Auto-fill current playing song in search

 ## Why ❔
 Spotify removed its feature to see and share lyrics from its free tier.
 So I made this app to get and store lyrics for my favorite songs from Genius and share them like Spotify, all in Material 3 look.